pic

 Type Stability and Bounds Checking as Avoidable Conditions

-Another form of conditional computation arises in for-loops, which perform bounds checking by default.
-This operation represents a form of conditional execution, as each iteration is executed as long as the indices are within bounds.
+The other source of hidden conditionals arises in for-loops, which perform bounds checking by default.
+This operation represents a subtle form of conditional execution, where each iteration is executed only when indices remain within bounds.

-The following example shows that the compiler already finds the implementation of SIMD instructions beneficial by merely adding @inbounds.
-This explains why adding @simd on top of @inbounds has no impact on the execution times. [note] Recall that the compiler may disable bounds checking in some cases, especially in straightforward cases.
+In relation to this scenario, the example below demonstrates two key insights.
+First, merely adding @inbounds can be enough to induce the compiler to apply SIMD instructions, rendering @simd annotations redundant for performance improvements.
+This explains why using @inbounds @simd in the example has a negligible impact on execution times. [note] Recall that the compiler may automatically disable bounds checking in some cases, especially in straightforward cases.
 For instance, this would be the case in our example if only x had been indexed and eachindex(x) were employed as the iteration range.
-This is contrast to the case considered below, where we're also indexing the vector output.
-Furthermore, it also demonstrates the converse: adding `@inbounds` tends to be a necessary condition for the application of SIMD.
-In the example, only adding @simd doesn't trigger SIMD instructions.
+This is in contrast to scenarios like the one below, where we're indexing both x and output.
+Second, the example highlights that adding `@inbounds` is a necessary precondition for the application of SIMD.
+Simply using @simd on its own won't trigger the implementation of SIMD instructions, as the compiler may still be hindered by the bounds checks.
+Overall, if we aim to apply SIMD in a for-loop, we should prepend it with @inbounds @simd.

 x = rand(1_000_000)